Data & ResearchAI SearchStartupsAI CitationsAEO

 ChatGPT and Gemini: The Middle Ground

-ChatGPT's startup accessibility has been the most stable of any engine, holding at approximately 17% across multiple weeks.
+ChatGPT's startup accessibility has been among the most stable of any engine, holding near 20% across the quarter.
 ChatGPT is the engine where brand website content matters most (22.9% brand-site citation rate), which creates an opening for startups with well-structured product pages.
-ChatGPT cited PostHog, Heap, and ClickUp (its first citation ever, after 9 weeks of being mentioned but never cited) in the most recent week.
+At the late-May peak, ChatGPT cited PostHog, Heap, and ClickUp (its first citation ever, after weeks of being mentioned but never cited).

 What to do: For ChatGPT, invest in your website.
 Structure pricing pages, feature comparisons, and product documentation for answer-first extraction.
-ChatGPT reads brand websites at a higher rate than any other engine, and it gives startups a 17% citation rate.
-For Gemini, focus on blog content and editorial mentions.
-Gemini's declining startup rate suggests a narrowing window, so the time to build presence is before it closes further.
+ChatGPT reads brand websites at a higher rate than any other engine, and it gives startups a steady citation rate near 20%.
+For Gemini, focus on blog content and editorial mentions, and watch the metric month to month, because its startup rate moves more than any other engine's.

 The Startup Visibility Formula: Which Engines to Prioritize

-Based on nine weeks of data, here is the priority order for startups seeking AI search visibility.
+Based on a full quarter of weekly data, here is the priority order for startups seeking AI search visibility.
+The rates below are full-quarter averages, which smooth out the month-to-month swings (Claude's June rate, for example, fell to about 18%).

-1Claude44.4%Highest startup rate by far.
+1Claude~24%Highest on a quarter average, though its June rate slipped behind Gemini and ChatGPT.
 Only engine to cite niche startups like Close.Technical docs, evidence-based content, Brave Search optimization

-4Gemini9.1%Declining rate but still above zero.
+4Gemini~18%Most volatile, but rose to the top in June.
 Blog and editorial dependent.Blog content, editorial roundup placement

-The critical insight is that Claude and Grok together account for the vast majority of startup citations.
-When both are active, startups receive 18-25% of all citations.
+The critical insight is that Claude leads on average but no single engine holds a runaway lead, and the order keeps moving month to month.
+When the startup-friendly engines are all active, startups receive 18-24% of all citations.
 When one goes offline, the floor drops to 9-15%.
 For startups, the question is not whether to invest in AI search optimization.
-It is which engines to invest in first.
+It is which engines to invest in first, and how to keep watching as their behavior shifts.

 Loudmink tracks startup visibility per engine across all five AI search engines, showing which engines cite you and which are blind spots.
-Plans from $99/mo.
+Run a free scan to see your per-engine startup visibility, with plans from $99/mo.

 What Startups Should Do About Perplexity's Zero